-A new study has reported that recurrence patterns of luminal breast cancer patients can differ based on the histological characteristics of their tumors.
+A new study has reported that recurrence patterns of luminal breast cancer can differ based on histological characteristics of the tumors.
 Researchers are increasingly categorizing breast cancer according to whether it is luminal, basal or HER2 overexpressing.
 These are molecular phenotypes, as determined by gene expression profiling.

 Generally speaking, luminal breast cancer is either estrogen receptor positive/progesterone receptor positive (ER+/PR+), ER+/PR- or ER-/PR+, as well as being HER2 negative.
 The identification of special types of breast cancer might be helpful in assessing prognosis and forecasting response to treatment.